Retro Handhelds logo - ImageRetro Handhelds logo Text

 Cons

-• Powerfull device, but the screen dimensions aren't ideal for widescreen games
+• Great emulation performance, but the screen size isn't ideal for widescreen games

 • No headphone jack